baka-shinji/academic-kickstart/content/publication/target/index.md

 ---
-title: "Can one hear the size of a target zone?"
+title: "Can one hear the shape of a target zone?"
 authors:
 - admin
 - Jean-Louis Arcand